IP-CAM/Estimated-Date-OcMod-for-OC-v.3.x-v.4.x/README.md

 # Estimated Date

-The **Estimated Date** module for OpenCart is designed to display the estimated delivery dates of products and orders.
+The **Estimated Date** module for OpenCart provides delivery date estimations for products and orders, enhancing transparency and customer satisfaction.

-Compatible with OpenCart 3.x/4.x (PHP ≥ 7.x).
+Compatible with OpenCart 2.3.x (PHP 5.6) and 3.x/4.x (PHP ≥ 7.x).

 [Read more...](./module)